Ever wondered how to prevent certain posts or pages from displaying in areas of your site like your sitemap?

-This free plugin displays IDs for posts, pages, categories, links, users, media, link categories, comments, custom taxonomies, custom post types and tags.
+This WordPress plugin displays IDs for posts, pages, links, categories, users, media, comments, link categories, custom post types, custom taxonomies and tags.
 It also adds a sortable column header to your Posts and Pages tables …

-You can access the plugin settings by going to Settings > Reveal IDs …
+To access the plugin settings go to Settings > Reveal IDs …

 To learn more about this plugin, go here:

-This plugin not only adds a column of IDs to your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Page/Post IDs to your clipboard.
+This plugin not only displays a column of IDs in your Table of Pages/Posts, it also provides a function that lets you copy a list of selected Page/Post IDs to your clipboard.

-(ID Arrays lets you select and copy a list of Post/Page IDs to your clipboard)
+(ID Arrays allows you to select and copy a list of Post/Page IDs to your clipboard)

-This can be very useful if, for example, you are working with a long list of pages where many IDs are required and finding IDs one by one would be time-consuming.
+This can be very useful if, for example, you are working with a long list of pages where many IDs are required and the process of finding each ID would be time-consuming.